ncase/anxiety/scenes/act1.md

 (...500)

-n: YOU HAVE SUCCESSFULLY PROTECTED YOUR HUMAN
+n: YOU'VE SUCCESSFULLY PROTECTED YOUR HUMAN'S NEEDS FOR SAFETY, LOVE, AND GOODNESS

-n: LOOK HOW GRATEFUL THEY ARE
+n: WHY, LOOK HOW GRATEFUL THEY ARE!

 (...500)

-n: NOW THAT THEIR ENERGY IS ZERO, YOU CAN DIRECTLY CONTROL THEIR ACTIONS!
+n: NOW THAT THEIR ENERGY IS ZERO, YOU CAN DIRECTLY CONTROL THEIR ACTIONS

 `bb({mouth:"smile", eyes:"normal"});`